JiminKung/Violet-LogMin/README.md

-# LogMin
+# Violet-LogMin
-A auto-log robot.
+A auto-log system.